 The Canon PowerShot G7 X Mark II and the Sony Alpha A7 are two digital cameras that were officially introduced, respectively, in February 2016 and October 2013.
 The G7X Mark II is a fixed lens compact, while the A7 is a mirrorless interchangeable lens camera.
-The cameras are based on an one-inch (G7X Mark II) and a full frame sensor.
-The Canon has a resolution of 20 megapixel, whereas the Sony provides 24 MP.
+The cameras are based on an one-inch (G7X Mark II) and a full frame (A7) sensor.
+The Canon has a resolution of 20 megapixels, whereas the Sony provides 24 MP.

 An illustration of the physical size and weight of the Canon G7 X Mark II and the Sony A7 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 is considerably larger (85 percent) than the Canon G7 X Mark II.
 It is noteworthy in this context that the A7 is splash and dust-proof, while the G7X Mark II does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G7X Mark II has a lens built in, whereas the A7 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the A7 and their specifications in the Sony FE Lens Catalog.